ssfsx17/sky-islands/readable.md

 **Flying Jump Kick** - 2 Action Points - Type: Move & Melee - Target:
 Single - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target.
-The attack's accuracy is doubled.
+The attack’s accuracy is doubled.

 **Random Punches** - 2 Action Points - Type: Melee - Range: 5 feet -
 Target: Single - Roll a six-sided die (cube shape).
 On a roll of 1 or 2, you do an unarmed attack with half damage.
 On a roll of 3 or 4, you do a normal unarmed attack.
-On a roll of 5 or 6, you do double damage, and the target's physical armor is halved against the attack.
+On a roll of 5 or 6, you do double damage, and the target’s physical armor is halved against the attack.
 The damage type is set to the element used.

 **Spinning Clothesline** - 2 Action Points - Type: Melee - Range: 5 feet